Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 How can I manage my diplopia?

 - Do not drive until you know how the eye patch, prism, or other treatments affect you.
-Ask your healthcare provider for more information.
+Ask your provider for more information.

 - Manage any health condition that may be causing or worsening your diplopia.
 Take your medicine for the condition as directed.